Staff parking

 A: Permits are available for a number of other car park users, including contractors, tenants, honorary staff, undergraduate students (with a DASS Referral), and other/external associates based in University buildings.
 We are unable to offer permits to casual staff members.

-• Dental Hospital Permits: Dental Hospital staff will need to provide evidence of Grade and staff will be matched to the relevant rate.
+• Dental Hospital Permits: Dental Hospital staff will need to provide evidence of NHS Band and staff will be matched to the relevant PAYG rate.

 Obtaining a Permit: